Early Origins of the Kerwood family

 Spelling variations of this family name include: Kirkwood, Kirkward and others.

 Some of the Kerwood family moved to Ireland, but this topic is not covered in this excerpt.
-Another 261 words(19 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.